NixOS/nixos-weekly/README.md

     We are just starting and are looking for help from community.

-## Want to help shape NixOS weekly?
+## Want to help shape NixOS Weekly?

-NixOS weekly is a community driven project.
+NixOS Weekly is a community driven project.
 Everybody in NixOS community is extremely busy and nobody alone can afford to monitor what is happening.
 The only way to avoid burnout is to do it together.